Simply LaKita

 Overhead view of thick chocolate cake batter in stand mixer bowl.

 Add in a cup of boiling water and be careful not to burn yourself.
-The mixture may splash out so at this point I prefer to use a whisk.
+The mixture may splash out, so at this point I prefer to use a whisk.
 Whisk the mixture until smooth and combined.
 Stir in vanilla extract.

 Overhead view of hot water added to the cake batter to thin it out in a stand mixer bowl.

-Pour into prepared bundt pan.
+Pour into the prepared bundt pan.

 Overhead view of cake batter added to prepared bundt pan.